openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 CR, it does not add any new capabilities to OCP, or give any more flexibility than there already was.

-- For administrators and support engineers, the `IngressController` is still the source of truth and where you need to look if you seek to understand the router placement in practice.
+For administrators and support engineers, the `IngressController` is still the source of truth and where you need to look if you seek to understand the router placement in practice.
 However, now the `replicas` and `nodePlacement` on `IngressController` may be empty, so administrators and support engineers can refer to the corresponding Deployment that got created if they wish to know the practical values.
+This could potentially be improved if the Cluster Ingress Operator would always strive to reconcile these defaults to also appear in the `IngressController` CRs themselves.
+The decision is left for the Cluster Ingress Operator's implementation.

 #### Failure Modes